What can engineer of derailed Amtrak reveal to investigators?

 The derailment site

-Investigators will want to preserve perishable evidence at the scene, including the train cars, the track and signals.
+About 20 investigators have been sent to the scene.
+They will work to preserve perishable evidence and probe train cars, the track and signals.

 Other interviews, records